Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 > **Retesting** - Found issue, issue has been fixed.
 The rest is then re-run to ensure fix has worked.
 >
 > **Regression Testing** - Checks if any changes to the system has damaged any pre-existing functionality (checks for side-effects of code changes)

+For testing 70% of effort should be on Unit Testing, as it is cheapest and easiest to implement.

+Unit tests should be part of the definition of done for a user story within any feature.
+If given code without tests, write these before making changes or adding further code to ensure original code functionality is not lost.